devucb/react-native-boilerplate/README.md

 ```
 Another scripts

-This script clear your pods and node_modules and reinstall dependices.
+This script clear your pods and node_modules and reinstall dependencies.
 ```
 npm run clean-build
 ```